Kingdom of Cilicia (part 2)

 Cilician Kingdom in danger

-End of Rubenids
+End of the Rubenids

 Fall of the Kingdom